 Historic stone hut on the Continental Divide

-Strong hikers will find the hut a sublime reward after the approach hike and a well-equipped alternative to the campgrounds down in the trees.
+Strong hikers found the hut a sublime reward after the approach hike and a well-equipped alternative to the campgrounds down in the trees.
 For many, this is the highest elevation that they will ever spend a night.

-Tradition and history, awesome mountains, a cozy fire – Abbot Pass is one of the great destinations in the Rockies.
-Enjoy!
+Tradition and history, awesome mountains, a cozy fire – Abbot Pass was one of the great destinations in the Rockies.

 Abbot Pass Fact: Snow melting on opposite sides of the hut will flow into two different oceans.